rails/rails/README.md

 to beta software (which will happen once the API and missing pieces have solidified).

 Finally, note that testing is a unfinished/unstarted area of this framework.
 The framework has been developed in-app up until this point.
-We need to find a good way to test both the framework itself and allow the user to test their connection and channel logic.
+We need to find a good way to allow the user to test their connection and channel logic.

 ## License